Academic Policies & Standards

 The GPA is determined by dividing the total grade points earned (credit hours times grade in points above) by the number of semester hours attempted.

-Students may view final grades electronically on the myUVU system after the end of the semester.
-All financial obligations to the Institution and “holds” on academic records must be resolved before college transcripts are issued.
+Students may view final grades electronically through the myUVU system after the end of the semester.

 Incomplete (I) Grades

-Students are required to complete all courses for which they are registered by the end of the semester.
-In some cases, a student may be unable to complete all of the course work because of extenuating circumstances.
-The term “extenuating circumstances” includes:
+Students are required to complete all courses for which they are registered by the end of the semester or block in which they enroll.
+In some cases, a student may be unable to complete all of the coursework due to extenuating circumstances.
+Examples of extenuating circumstances include, but are not limited to:

 Incomplete work cannot be completed by retaking the class.
-If such an option is preferred, the student must take the grade earned and then retake the class for a better grade.
-The grade for the later class will be calculated in the GPA.
+If such an option is preferred, the student must accept the grade earned and then retake the class for a better grade.
+The highest grade will be calculated in the GPA.
 In all cases, the “I” grade must be made up within one year.
 If it is not, the “I” grade will change to an “E” on the transcript.
-“I” grades are not computed in the GPA.
+“I” grades are not calculated in the GPA.

 Repeating a Course

-No additional credit is allowed for repeating a course in which the initial grade was passing unless the course number for the course ends in the letter suffix “R” or “Z” (a course designed to be repeatable for credit).
+No additional credit is allowed for repeating a course in which the initial grade was passing unless the course number for the course ends in the letter suffix “R” (a course designed to be repeatable for credit).
 For other repeated courses, the highest grade earned will be used in the calculation of the GPA.
-Upon successful completion of the repeated course, the repeat is indicated on the student’s transcript (E=Exclude, I=Include).
-All work will remain on the records, ensuring a true and accurate academic history.
-(Note: Although not used in computing the UVU overall GPA for UVU purposes, many graduate programs, such as law or dental school, include ALL grades in calculating an overall GPA for admissions criteria.)
+Upon completion of the repeated course, the repeat is indicated on the student’s transcript (E=Exclude, I=Include).
+All work will remain on the record, ensuring a true and accurate academic history.
+Note: Although not used in computing the UVU overall GPA for UVU purposes, many graduate programs, such as law or dental school, include ALL grades in calculating an overall GPA for admissions criteria.

-Utah System of Higher Education policy requires that students shall be charged at the full cost of the instruction tuition for repeating a course more than once, unless the institution determines that the repetition is a result of illness, accident or other cause beyond the student’s control or unless the course is prescribed by the student’s program of study.
-This affects all courses beginning January of 2003.
+Utah Board of Higher Education policy requires that students shall be charged at the full cost of the instruction for repeating a course more than once, unless the institution determines that the repetition is a result of illness, accident or other cause beyond the student’s control or unless the course is prescribed by the student’s program of study.

 Changing a Grade Other than an Incomplete